coleifer/peewee/docs/peewee/orm_utils.rst

     Called immediately after an object is deleted from the database when :meth:`Model.delete_instance` is used.
 ``pre_init``
-    Called when a model class is first instantiated
+    Called when a model instance is initialized.

 .. warning::
    Signals fire only through the high-level instance methods